These reading comprehension worksheets let you practice intermediate-level English reading skills.

 Some of the free worksheets have the same questions as the interactive exercises linked from Reading Strategies and Comprehension Practice.

 That way, you can choose when you want to practice online and when to use the worksheets (printable pdfs) here.

 ESL teachers (or even high school English teachers) might find these worksheets useful too.

 (Sometimes, as in the TED talks, an audio recording or video with transcript can be used for either reading or listening comprehension.
 They can also work as discussion starters or inspiration for a writing prompt.)

 These pdfs are available for individual or class use.
-They are copyrighted and may not be sold, posted on another website without permission, or distributed without the copyright notice.
+They are copyrighted.
+(You may not sell them, post them without permission, or distribute them without the copyright notice.)